ematsushita/midterm-wiki-maps/planning/bugs.md

 [ ] when you hit enter in the search bar, do not lower the hidden form

-[ ] Edit point form should slide up if you click it again [ ] The edit point form has weird display
+[ ] The edit point form has weird display

 [ ] List map view should show amount of favourites of a list